 Test-Taking and Test-Prep Workshop

-Come to a hands-on, customized-for-you "Test Your Best" workshop in the Biddle House Advising Lounge from 12:15-1:00 on Thursday, October 3 and Thursday, December 5.
+Come to a hands-on, customized-for-you "Test Your Best" workshop in the Biddle House Advising Lounge from 12:15-1:00 on the dates listed here.
 You are welcome to bring a bag lunch from the Caf's "Grab 'n Go."
 RSVPs to PeerAdvisors@dickinson.edu are appreciated.

 To supplement these workshops, students can call the Learning Skills office at 717-245-1734 or go to the Academic Advising desk in Biddle House to request one-on-one time management, organizational, and/or study strategy tutorial sessions with trained Peer Advisors, weekdays from noon to 4 p.m.